 Microsoft OneDrive is an online storage service and more.
 Join us to see how you can store files from your computer online and even have access to FREE versions of Word, Excel and PowerPoint!

-Learn how to create, edit and save a basic presentation using MS PowerPoint 2007.
+Learn how to create, edit and save a basic presentation using PowerPoint.

-Learn how to create and edit a document with Word 2007.
+Learn how to create and edit a document with Word.
 We will look at basic formatting tools like how to bold text and change the page alignment.

-Word 2007 has many tools in place to help you create consistently beautiful documents.
+Word has many tools in place to help you create consistently beautiful documents.
 Learn how styles and themes can help you create easy-to-use long documents.
-Students must have attended Microsoft Word Basics or have equivalent skills to attend this class.
+Students must have basic Word skills to attend this class.